 - 1. The minimum passing grade for SLPA courses is B. - 2.
 A minimum of a C is required for cognate courses. - 3.
-SLPA students may take CSD-3001 Speech and Language Disorders Clinical during any three of the four final semesters.
 To enroll in the first Speech and Language Disorders Clinical, a SLPA student must have earned a minimum cumulative GPA of 3.5 in SLPA courses. - 4.
 SLPA students take three independent Speech and Language Disorders Clinical courses during the program.
-The minimum grade to pass a clinical course is a B. Students earning any grade less than a B will fail that clinical course and be required to repeat and pass the failed clinical course before progressing to the next clinical course. - Students who receive a B or higher in a Speech and Language Disorders Clinical course may be able to use those clock hours towards accumulation of the total clock hours of client contact required by the

-American Speech-Language-Hearing Association (ASHA) to obtain the Certificate of Clinical Competence.
+The minimum grade to pass a clinical course is a B. Students earning any grade less than a B will fail that clinical course and be required to repeat and pass the failed clinical course before progressing to the next clinical course. - 5.
+Students who receive a B or higher in a Speech and Language Disorders Clinical course may be able to use those clock hours towards accumulation of the total clock hours of client contact required by the American Speech-Language-Hearing Association (ASHA) to obtain the Certificate of Clinical Competence.
 Acceptance of undergraduate programs is determined on a case-by-case basis within individual graduate programs.